HIF1A: Role in Stroke

 HIF-1α (Hypoxia-Inducible Factor-1 Alpha) is a critical regulator of cellular responses to hypoxia and plays dual roles in both adaptive survival and pathological injury during stroke.
 In the event of an ischemic stroke, reduced cerebral blood flow creates a hypoxic environment that stabilizes HIF-1α by preventing its usual proteasomal degradation.
-This stabilization allows HIF-1α to dimerize with HIF-1β, forming the active HIF-1 transcription complex, which then binds to hypoxia-response elements (HREs) in the DNA to regulate a broad array of genes.
+This stabilization allows HIF-1α entering into the cell nucleus and to dimerize with HIF-1β, forming the active HIF-1 transcription complex, which then binds to hypoxia-response elements (HREs) in the DNA to regulate a broad array of genes.
 The resulting gene expression program initiates both protective and detrimental pathways, depending on the severity and duration of the ischemic insult.

 In its adaptive role, HIF-1α upregulates genes that support cell survival under low-oxygen conditions.
 It enhances glycolysis by increasing the expression of glucose transporters (such as GLUT1) and key glycolytic enzymes (like PDK1), thereby facilitating anaerobic ATP production to maintain neuronal metabolism.
 Furthermore, HIF-1α induces the expression of vascular endothelial growth factor (VEGF), which is essential for angiogenesis and the revascularization of the ischemic penumbra.
 The factor also promotes erythropoiesis by stimulating erythropoietin (EPO) production, thereby improving oxygen delivery and exerting direct neuroprotective and anti-apoptotic effects.
 Additionally, transient HIF-1α activation—as seen in ischemic preconditioning—can prime cells to better tolerate subsequent episodes of ischemia through the development of ischemic tolerance mechanisms.